Instant Network Transfers

 Both first and last name must fail to match to produce a no-match result.
 If either first or last name matches, the result is a partial match.

-Address Verification System
+Address Verification System (AVS)

 AVS compares the billing address you submit against the address on file with the issuer.
 AVS scores the same for both capabilities: